 Students choose six subjects of study for the National Certificate in Educational Achievement (NCEA) Level 1.

-Courses in English, Mathematics and Science will be compulsory with three further subjects chosen from: Drama, Geography, Graphics, Health, Hospitality, Music, Physical Education, Hard Materials Sustainable Rural Development, Technology, and Visual Art - Painting.
+Courses in English, Mathematics and Science will be compulsory with three further subjects chosen from: Design and Visual Communication (DVC), Digital Technology, Drama, Geography, Health, Hospitality, Music, Physical Education, Sustainable Rural Development, Te Reo Maori, Technology - Building and Construction and Visual Art - Painting.

 The list of available subjects may change, depending on student demand.
 Other subjects may be available through FarNet (eLearning School) or Te Kura (the Correspondence School).